 Joint dysfunction is caused by stress on the body that the body has been unable to adapt to.

 Physical Stress can range from knocks and falls (both recent and historical injuries), whiplash trauma and prolonged sitting or standing.
 The birth process itself can exert pressure on the spine and nervous system and the use of forceps can sometimes create further distress.

 Chemical Stress includes anything from too much alcohol, sugar and grains to breathing environmental pollutants.
-These stresses upset they body’s
+These stresses upset the body’s

 chemistry, which disrupts the tone of both muscles and ligaments resulting in lack of movement.

 Mental Stress may result from work or relationship pressures and can result in ligaments and muscles tightening.
-If state of mental stress is sustained our body can undergo significant physiological changes, such as increased blood pressure, heart rate, blood glucose, headaches and much more.
+If a state of mental stress is sustained, our body can undergo significant physiological changes, such as increased blood pressure, heart rate, blood glucose, headaches and much more.